Now to reinvent capitalism – new trends and examples of creating shared value:

-As Porter espouses, shared value is not focused on the redistribution of the value created through donations and philanthropy.
+As Porter espouses, shared value should not focus on the redistribution of the value created through donations and philanthropy.

-The main difference between CSR and CSV is that CSV bases the whole business on CSR, whereas CSR itself is generally one or two departments of a business.
+The main difference between CSR and CSV is that CSV bases the whole business on CSR, whereas CSR itself is generally one or two departments of a company.

-The benefits to this will ultimately exceed the costs for society and for business.
+The benefits of this will ultimately exceed the costs for society and business.

-The framework, therefore, defines new roles for business in society where enterprises innovate to make a profit while simultaneously advancing social progress.
+The framework, therefore, defines new roles for business in communities where enterprises innovate to make a profit while simultaneously advancing social progress.